Skip to main content

 Why is there a unique process for FELA railroad claims?

-The U.S. Congress passed protective legislation in 1908 requiring railroad companies to provide workers’ comp benefits for their employees in the event of a workplace injury.
-Prior to this legislation, many workers were being injured due to unsafe working conditions ordered by the company management officials.
+The U.S. Congress passed protective legislation in 1908 requiring railroad companies to provide workers’ compensation benefits for their employees in the event of a workplace injury.
+Prior to this law, many workers were injured due to unsafe working conditions caused by the company management officials.
 Not only were workers being injured at an ever-increasing rate, but companies also weren’t being held accountable in the court system.

-The result of the employment injury problem was the Federal Employer Liability Act of 1908 which is still enforced today.
+This employment injury problem is why the Federal Employer Liability Act of 1908 was created, which is still enforced today.

 Do I need to prove negligence to file a FELA claim?

-However, this is your attorney’s job if you hire representation, not yours — our team will research your injury, compile medical records, and eliminate other potential causes of your injuries.
-When presented, this collection of evidence makes a strong case for you to receive compensation.
+However, this is your attorney’s job, not yours — our team will research your injury, compile medical records, and eliminate other potential causes of your injuries.
+When presented, this evidence makes a strong case for you to receive compensation.

 What is the difference between workers’ compensation and FELA claims?

 Workers’ compensation and FELA claims are two distinct legal systems in the United States.
-The most important difference between them is that workers’ comp is a “no fault” system, while FELA is an “at fault” system.
+The most important difference is that workers’ compensation is a “no-fault” system, while FELA is an “at-fault” system.

 What is the statute of limitations for filing a FELA claim?